kubesail/kubesail-docs/docs/FAQ.md

 ### How do I get the PiBox screen working?

 See the [PiBox docs](https://docs.kubesail.com/guides/pibox/kubesail/).
 If you're more advanced, you can view all of our "Pibox OS" scripts at https://github.com/kubesail/pibox-os/

+### My ".local." domains are not working, please help!

+Some ISPs, namely Comcast/XFinity, block our "local.k8g8.com" domains because they're public DNS names that point at private IP addresses.
+For more reasons than just to make our domains work, we highly suggest you do not use these DNS providers!
+Change your workstation or (even better) your Routers DNS configuration to use [CloudFlare's DNS (1.1.1.1)](https://www.cloudflare.com/dns/) or [Google's DNS (8.8.8.8)](https://developers.google.com/speed/public-dns).
+This will both fix our domains, as well as speeding up your browsing and increasing your privacy.